Frequently Asked Questions

 - Writing: 20

-The TOEFL requirement may be waived if the you meet at least one of these criteria:
+The TOEFL requirement may be waived if the applicants meets at least one of these criteria:

-- You studied in full-time status for at least two academic years within the last five years in the United States, the United Kingdom, Ireland, Australia, or New Zealand, or with English language instruction in Canada or South Africa.
+is a native citizen of the United States, the United Kingdom, Ireland, Australia, New Zealand or Canada (except Quebec).
+Applicants who are citizens of India, Pakistan, the Philippines, Hong Kong, or Singapore, are not exempt from the TOEFL requirement.studied in full-time status for at least two academic years within the last five years in the United States, the United Kingdom, Ireland, Australia, or New Zealand, or with English language instruction in Canada, India or South Africa.
 You must submit a transcript that shows you have attended college in one of these approved locations.

 How can I check the status of my application?